NexPlayer/NexPlayer_HTML5_Mux/README.md

 ![NexPlayer demo home ](images/nexplayer-logo.png)

-# NexPlayer™ HTML5 Mux Data Integration
-Integration of NexPlayer HTML5 with Mux Data
+# Integration of NexPlayer HTML5 with Mux Data

 [NexPlayer™ HTML5](https://nexplayersdk.com/nexplayer-html5/) is a multi-screen streaming player that enables HLS and DASH live streaming across all browsers and platforms with the highest video quality.
 NexPlayer™ HTML5 supports an advanced feature set that includes DRM, Closed Captioning, Time Shifting and 360 video playback among many others.